 Learn more about Neurology.

-It may be hard for a child and his family to adjust to disorders of the brain, skull and spine, and these disorders can interfere with his intellectual development.
-To address these challenges his psychologist can evaluate and support the child as he develops.
+It may be hard for children and their families to adjust to disorders of the brain, skull and spine, and these disorders can interfere with a child's intellectual development.
+To address these challenges the child's psychologist can evaluate and support the child through development.

 We provide complete intellectual, educational and personality testing and offer ideas for education planning.
 We also provide family and individual therapy, as well as practical information to help parents deal with their child's behavior.